Zakalvve/mihaelas-journal/README.md

 The journal entries are converted to a giant markdown file by Michael.
 I created a script that parses this file and splits the entries into seperate files.
 It also creates a consistent directory structure.

-This SPA app is powered by React but I use [Showdown](https://www.npmjs.com/package/react-showdown) to convert markdown files to react components.
+This SPA app is powered by React but I use [React Markdown](https://github.com/remarkjs/react-markdown) to convert markdown files to react components.

 This app can be viewed live at [Mihaelas Journal](https://mihaelas-journal.netlify.app/).
 Enjoy reading about her explots in the world of Katya.